Vodafone asked to pay $302 million ahead of merger of India businesses

-MUMBAI The Supreme Court has asked Vodafone Group Plc (VOD.L) to pay 20 billion rupees ($302 million) to the government in relation to the phone carrier's plans to merge four of its operating businesses ahead of a share listing.
+MUMBAI India's Supreme Court has asked Vodafone Group Plc to pay 20 billion rupees ($302 million) to the government in relation to the phone carrier's plans to merge four of its operating businesses ahead of a share listing.

 Vodafone India Ltd, the country's second-biggest mobile phone carrier by customers and revenue, is contesting at a telecoms tribunal government charges of about $1.1 billion for merging the businesses.